 The Health Information Portability and Protection Act (HIPAA) got enacted in 1996.
 The regulation stipulates standards that healthcare organizations and vendors must adhere to when it comes to patients’ protected health information (PHI).
 HIPAA-beholden organizations must secure their PHI for them to gain compliance status.

-Healthcare organizations and their vendors must appoint a HIPAA manager to oversee the implementation of the compliance program.
+Healthcare organizations and their vendors must appoint a HIPAA manager or take a HIPAA training program to oversee the implementation of the compliance program.
 If your organization has any HIPAA obligations and you get selected for this role, you should be aware of those regulations and what they mean to your business.
 Here’s what you should know as an office manager.

 Who Are the Covered Entities?

 “Covered entities” refer to health insurers, healthcare providers, and any other professional individuals/organizations that handle patients’ medical information in the course of their work.
 The HIPAA rule doesn’t apply to family caregivers and private citizens.
 Those in the latter category should take steps to ensure that the patients agree to have their information shared.

 The HIPAA rule is intended to ensure patients’ privacy.
 In the healthcare industry, providers continuously communicate with each other and with third-parties such as insurers.
 In the course of these communications, patients’ PHI always gets shared.
 However, this should be done in good faith, and in patients’ best interest.

 What Information is Protected?

 HIPAA seeks to protect all personally-identifiable health information that is either held or transmitted by covered entities.
 Therefore, your organization will be held liable if patients’ PHI gets transmitted illicitly orally, in written form, or electronically.
 This HIPAA rule protects information relating to: